regnarg/bc/text/changedet.md

 The first natural candidate for an inode identifier is of course the inode number.
 But inode numbers can be reused when an inode is deleted and a new one is later created.
-This happens farily often, for example this simple experiment quite reliably reproduces inode number reuse on an otherwise quier ext4
+This happens farily often, for example this simple experiment quite reliably reproduces inode number reuse on an otherwise quiet ext4
 filesystem:

     $ echo "first file" >first